 No matter what the project, however, it will need careful planning if you are to avoid expensive delay and unnecessary expenses.
 Planning need not be all that difficult, depending upon the type of job you are planning to do.
 Simply changing the color scheme of your bedrooms may only need a short list materials and an hour spent at the local home improvement depot.
 Pick a color from a chart, buy the paint, the brushes or rollers, a tarp – maybe even a little paper hat to prevent accidentally changing the color of your hair.
-Simple tasks need simple plans, and offer little danger of running seriously over budget.
+Simple tasks need simple plans, and offer little danger of running seriously going over home renovation budget.

 Larger remodeling jobs, such as building an addition to your house, are major projects that need professionals of many stripes, and may include architects, engineers, licensed contractors and applications to the local government for construction permits.
 What if you wanted to change the look of a room by changing not just the wall color, but also the furniture, flooring, lamps and drapes?
 You can see that as more and more elements are added to the project, more and more time and planning is necessary.